SOAP - A History of Sweny's Pharmacy

 Lee Sheridan's SOAP: A History of Sweny's Pharmacy is the first non-fiction title from Luain Press.

-Sweny's Pharmacy was made famous by James Joyce's novel Ulysses, where, in episode 5, the protagonist, Leopold Bloom visits the shop to pick up a bar of lemon soap for his wife, Molly. 🍋
+Sweny's Pharmacy was made famous by James Joyce's novel Ulysses, where, in episode 5, the protagonist Leopold Bloom visits the chemist to pick up face cream for his wife, Molly, only to end up leaving with a bar of lemon soap too.🍋

 “Sheridan has contributed an important chapter to Dublin’s literary and cultural history,” - Nathanael O’Reilly